What is a laminectomy?

 - Blood clots in the legs or lungs

-- Risks associated with the use of general anesthesia
+- Risks linked to the use of general

 How do I get ready for a laminectomy?